 Get your motors running—vroom, vroom!
 You can’t help but take notice of a tractor pull—especially when the engines roar and the horsepower escalates.
 That’s why many organizations choose this event as their number fundraising venture.
 However, I don’t reckon many city folk have ever heard tell of a tractor pull.
-So what is a tractor pull exactly?

-Tractor pulls are motorsport competitions.
-They take place on a designated course made up of a series of heavy mechanically-winched metal plates that propel a sled forward along the course.
-The competing tractors take turns pulling the sled as far and fast as they can.
 As the heavy metal plates winch, the load increases, causing the hauling tractors to lose their forward momentum.
 As a result they have to work harder to reach the end of the race.
 That’s why only the best built machines finish the race, leaving others with burnt out, or even ruptured motors.

 The drivers at tractor pulls must adhere to a designated course marked with safety boundaries.
 These boundaries are taken very seriously, and touching or going over a boundary line results in an instant disqualification.
 These boundaries are not only in place to separate the drivers and machines from the pack, but also to protect the crowd.